aldingsgit/aldingsgit.github.io/index.md

 ### The Math Works Out

-Whether you’re a grizzled PhD student or green undergrad, you’ll be asked around May – what are you doing this summer?
+Whether you’re a grizzled PhD student or green undergrad, you’ll be asked around May

-A seemingly innocent question, but heavy with gravitas, that quietly weighs on your mind while sinking deeper into your conciousness.
+- (a seemingly innocent question, but heavy with gravitas, weighing on your mind and sinking deeper into your conciousness) -

+what are you doing this summer?

-Every bright-eyed, hungry student has been trained to dedicate precious summer months to one thing and one thing only - career advancement opportunities as an intern.
+Every hungry, bright-eyed student has been trained to dedicate precious summer months to interning since learning of the terms Kleiner Perkins and Goldman Sachs.

-And as the post-offer bliss and visions of an idyllic corporate life fade, they are quickly replaced by the harsh uncertainty that the internship may or may not result in a full-time offer.
+And as the post-offer bliss and visions of an idyllic corporate dream fade, they are quickly replaced by the harsh uncertainty that a full-time offer and the privelages of that life are far from guaranteed.

-This is the exact situation a good friend of mine is in; he’s accepted an MBA internship at a well-known technology firm (ie. FAANG) and is beginning to worry about ensuring that he gets a fulltime offer as well.
+Take my friend who has accepted an MBA internship at a well-known technology firm (ie. FAANG) and has begin brooding over all the typical anxieties about receiving a fulltime offer.

-As doubts creep through his mind, he wonders what is the likelihood of him being hired fulltime, now that he’s gotten the internship offer?
+And as fantasies and doubts creep through his mind, he wonders what is the likelihood of him being hired fulltime, now that he’s gotten the internship offer?

 Well, good thing we have statistics to tell us about this uncertainty.